cbrenner04/DevcampPortfolio/README.md

 ## TODO

-- [ ] Update pages to separate controllers with index or show actions
+- [ ] Update Pages to separate controllers with index or show actions
+- [ ] Add testing
+- [ ] Remove scaffolded files that are unnecessary

 ### Code Example